Kennedy College of Sciences: Physics and Applied Physics

-The Physics Department has bachelors, master, and doctorate degree pathways.
+The Physics Department has bachelor's, master's, and doctorate degree pathways.
 The degree concentrations provided are General Physics, Astronomy, Photonics, and Radiological Health Sciences.
 In 2016 a professor from the department and the Dean launched a satellite to Mars with NASA.
 UMass Lowell's research nuclear reactor has done work with NASA, the army and many private high tech companies.
-The chair of the Department is Dr. Robert Giles, who specializes in experimental laser physics and optics.
+The chair of the Department is Dr. Arthur Mittler, who specializes in nuclear physics, and physics education.

 Research Centers and Specialized Laboratories

+Kennedy College of Sciences provides various laboratory opportunities for students to explore throughout their academic.
+Research can be found in the different departments including, but not limited to: